engchina/oci-textgrad/README.md

 ## QuickStart
 If you know PyTorch, you know 80% of TextGrad.
 Let's walk through the key components with a simple example.
-Say we want to use GPT-4o to solve a simple reasoning problem.
+Say we want to use OCI Generative AI (Grok-3) to solve a simple reasoning problem.

 The question is *If it takes 1 hour to dry 25 shirts under the sun, how long will it take to dry 30 shirts under the sun?
 Reason step by step.* (Thanks, [Reddit User](https://www.reddit.com/r/OpenAI/comments/18q479x/comment/kf444es/))